 "John Deere is continuously developing and testing the technologies it will adopt to achieve Final Tier 4 emissions regulations," says Laudick.
 Beginning in January 2014, he expects proven technologies such as cooled EGR and variable geometry turbocharging to be the likely foundation for engines 174 hp and above.

 So stay tuned, but relax.
-If history repeats itself, Final Tier 4 may bring added upfront costs accompanied with performance gains that offset the expense.
+If history repeats itself, then Tier 4 Final may bring additional up-front costs accompanied with performance gains to offset the added expense.